 As a limited company contractor, you may incur a variety of business expenses whilst undertaking your contract duties.
 Here, we look at how expenses are ‘allowable’ for tax purposes, and some common errors to avoid.

 How to claim back the costs of pre-trading expenses you have paid for personally, on behalf of your limited company, including how VAT can be reclaimed, subject to specific time limits.

 Private Medical Insurance covers the cost of obtaining private medical care should you fall ill.
 Insurance policies can be paid personally or met by your company as part of your remuneration package.

 One of our readers has recently been offered a contract role 200 miles away from home.
-Can he claim the cost of renting accomodation against his limited company’s tax bill?
+Can he claim the cost of renting accommodation against his limited company’s tax bill?

 There will be occasions when you may wish to provide small gifts to employees, throw a staff function or even treat yourself as the director.